OPC DATA TRANSPARENCY INFORMATION

 OPCRD is approved by the NHS Health Research Authority Research Ethics Committee (HRA REC reference: 20/EM/0148) to receive and provide data for scientific, exploratory and public health research.

-All approved research must sign and comply with a strict Data Sharing and Limited Licence Agreement.
+All approved research must sign and comply with a strict Data Sharing or Access and Limited Licence Agreement.
 It places responsibility on the approved researcher to keep the data secure; to use it only for the approved study; and to destroy it when the study is completed.
 All studies must have an intent to publish their results for public benefit.

 How we are funded

-OPCRD is available to academic organisations such as universities, and non-academic organisations such as charities and commercial companies, for ethically approved research.
+OPCRD is available to academic organisations such as universities, and to non-academic organisations such as charities and commercial companies, for ethically approved research.

 OPC also receives funding from organisations that conduct NHS approved studies, when OPC supports practices with taking part in the studies.
 We also receive funding support from our affiliate organisations - OPC Global and OPRI.